 \subsection{Basic Form of Structure-aware Attention (SA)}

 \textbf{Learning convolutional inductive biases.} To handle the limitations of self-attention, we devise a new attention operator that leverages the advantages of convolution.
-Unlike the conventional usage of an RPE (Eq.~\ref{eq:self_att_rpe}), we employ it as multiplicative weights for learning convolutional priors as follows:
+Unlike the conventional usage of an RPE (Eq.~\ref{eq:self_att_rpe}), we employ it as multiplicative weights for learning relative token orders as follows:

 Note that $\bar{\mQ},\bar{\mK}$ are L2-normalized query and key, respectively.
-In Eq.~\ref{eq:gdo_1}, the RPE $\mR$ not only learns relative token orders, but also actively adjusts the dot-product attention values with its learnable weights.
+In Eq.~\ref{eq:gdo_1}, the RPE $\mR$ not only learns relative token orders, but also actively adjusts the attention values.
 We remove the softmax function to allow the attention kernel to include negative values, which may be effective for encoding structural information.
-The query and key are L2-normalized to obtain the normalization effect of a softmax, which is helpful for stabilizing the training procedure~\cite{luo2021stable}.
-Since matrix multiplication between the Toeplitz matrix $\mR$ and the value $\mV$ is equivalent to a global convolution~\cite{strang1986proposal} that applies the convolution kernel $\ve\in\mathbb{R}^{2N-1}$ for the value $\mV$, the operator can also be considered as a global dynamic convolution where the dynamic component of the convolution kernel is based on the query-key correlation.
+Instead, the query and key are L2-normalized to stabilize the training procedure~\citep{luo2021stable}.
+Since the matrix multiplication between the Toeplitz matrix $\mR$ and the value $\mV$ is equivalent to a global convolution~\citep{strang1986proposal} that applies the convolution kernel $\ve\in\mathbb{R}^{2N-1}$ for the value $\mV$, the operator can also be interpreted as a dynamic global convolution where the dynamic component of the convolution kernel is based on the attention $\bar{\mA}$.
 Thus, the proposed operator merges the characteristics of self-attention and convolution.

-\textbf{Learning structural patterns.} Nevertheless, the above operator is (Eq.~\ref{eq:gdo_1}) still limited for capturing rich structural patterns in the dot-product attention $\bar{\mA}$ since the $N$-size attention kernel for each query is aggregated with the value $\mV$ before the patterns are encoded.
-To effectively capture the structural patterns, we aggregate and recompose the attention values with multiple RPEs.
+\textbf{Learning structural patterns.} Nevertheless, the above operator (Eq.~\ref{eq:gdo_1}) is still limited for capturing rich structural patterns within the attention $\bar{\mA}$.
+The RPE $\mR$ is only element-wise multiplied with $\bar{\mA}$, but it cannot extract meaningful features within the query-key correlation.
+To handle this, we directly extract structural patterns from $\bar{\mA}$ and regenerate the attention kernel using multiple RPEs.
 The updated operator is formulated as: